ciselab/HasBugs/README.md

 - Junit Tests
 - Projects run with a single `mvn test` or `gradle build` (low magic fantasy-setting)
 - buggy version newer than 2018
-- bug and fix aknowledged as such by the maintainer(s)
+- bug and fix aknowledged as such by the maintainer(s) through Github Issues / PRs